 Hybrid work is possible with workspace booking software

-The way that we work has changing.
+The way that we work is changing.
 The days of spending all day in an office have given way to spending some days in and some days out of the formal physical office location.
-Most employees are looking for a hybrid work model and want to split their time between working in the office and working remotely.
+Most employees are looking for a hybrid work model and want to split their time between working in the office and working at home.

 Benefits of workspace booking software

 Look around your office, how many seats are empty right now?
 The average office’s desk utilisation is only 38%.
 Desk booking software encourages employees to use space they might otherwise not.
 The desk they want isn’t available right now, but a similar desk nearby is open.
 Every alternative booking adds up to efficient use of available space and better accommodation of employees.
 Desks don’t sit idle.
 A booking system can recommend spaces to employees who might not otherwise think to seek them out.
 Desk booking allows you to keep better track of how much people are using the desks, and devise new plans for the unused space.